JamieCaudill/Overlook/README.md

 This project was the final solo project for MOD 2, wrapping up all that we've learned about accessibility, iterators, apis, scope, webpack, and how the internet works.

+### Challenges/Wins

+Challenges:

+- working with large amounts of data from different places
+- utilizing SASS
+- implementing accessibility best practices
+- time management and organization

+Wins:

+- feeling more comfortable with iterators, css, html etc.
+- no merge conflicts
+- using variables and mixins in index.scss
+- getting better at debugging and refactoring

 ### CONTRIBUTORS

 Jamie Caudill: <https://github.com/JamieCaudill>